 Many companies make an initial effort to set up test automation but then fail in committing resources to test maintenance.
 This renders all initial efforts useless.
 Test automation is only useful when tests are run regularly, fixed, refactored, and require just as much attention as the actual software product.

-Which types of tests can be automated?
+Which types of tests automation frameworks are there?

 While pretty much every type of test can be done manually, some types are typically automated and executed automatically.